Hello, and welcome to Millionaire Dojo! Did you know most Americans have the potential to become millionaires?

 No matter what your job is, you are probably making enough money to be saving at least a little bit.
 There’s almost always something you could be doing to cut back on expenses.
 Especially if you live in America where there are so many opportunities to spend your hard earned money.

 Since this blog is going to be all about net worth, lets see where my wife and I currently stand.
+(I use the free Personal Capital app to track my net worth).

 - Cars: $23,000